-There will be Parents' Consultations in November and March with your child's classteacher and you will receive a final written report in July.
+There are Parents' Consultations in November and March with your child's classteacher and you will receive an end of year report in July.

 If anything is causing you anxiety, please do not hesitate to contact the school and discuss the matter with a member of staff.